AxieFeat/Arc/README.md

 The engine does not imply direct use of LWJGL methods and internal implementations, for this reason all implementations are **internal** classes.
 Users should use **only the functionality of `arc-core`** *(or other core modules)*.
-Using internal implementations is highly undesirable, and dependencies like `arc.engine:arc-opengl:1.0` should be specified only in the GAME, to initialize the OpenGL (in this case) context with a single line.
+Using internal implementations is highly undesirable, and dependencies like `arc.engine:arc-opengl` should be specified only in the GAME, to initialize the OpenGL (in this case) context with a single line.

 ### Project Structure